Table: Delete Rows Node

 There are two options for defining what rows to delete:

 Optionally, the node also takes a payload path to store the result of the deletion.
 If the node successfully found and deleted rows, an object of the form { result: true, count: <count> } will be placed at the payload path, where count is the number of rows deleted.
-If there was an error, the value at the payload path will be an error object.
+If there was an error during deletion (e.g., row not found, invalid query), the value at the payload path will be { error: { type, message } }, where type is the error type (e.g., NotFound) and message describes the error.
+Note that some errors (such as infinite loop detection when a workflow is triggered by the same data table it is modifying) are thrown as workflow errors and will halt execution rather than be caught at the Result Path.
 In the example above, this value will be placed at data.deletionResult.

 Was this page helpful?